eikek/init.el/README.md

 }
 ```

-The list of paths to `default.nix` must be adjusted as
+The list of paths to `default.nix` must be adjusted as appropriate.
-appropriate.
-Then using `nix-env -iA myemacs` (or `nix-env -iA
+Then using `nix-env -iA myemacs` (or `nix-env -iA nixos.myemacs`)
-nixos.myemacs`) installs this specific emacs in you local environment.
+installs this specific emacs in your local environment.

 More information about how to install emacs this way is in
 the